verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 Currently, port 9000 is the only port where TLS is disabled, so you need to use this as the Coherence `extend` port if other components in the mesh access Coherence over the `extend` protocol.

-## Summary
-Verrazzano makes it easy to deploy and observe Coherence clusters in your application, providing seamless integration with other components in your application running in an Istio mesh.